 All players, referees, officials, and coaches, both senior and junior, must be registered with England Lacrosse.
 This should be done before even the first training session for them to be properly insured, and needs to be renewed each new lacrosse season on or after August 31st.
 Teams may not field unregistered players.

 All persons who registered the previous year will receive an email inviting them to register for the new season.
 For all new registrations and for individuals who have not received a renewal email please go directly to the England Lacrosse membership system.

-Transfers after the date of the first league game of the season must follow the prescribed process using the Player Transfer Form.
+Player transfers after the date of the first league game of the season must follow the prescribed process using the Player Transfer Form.

 Club Contacts and Details

 Please make sure that your Club's details on the SEMLA Website are correct, including officials' contact details, location of your ground, and directions if needed.
 Your club's page can be found on the clubs list.
 Please send any amendments to email@example.com.

 Please include the following contacts (if you have them):